felipenoris/bdays/README.md

 This crate is a port of [BusinessDays.jl](https://github.com/felipenoris/BusinessDays.jl) to the Rust programming language.

-# Provided Holiday Calendars
+## Provided Holiday Calendars

-This crate provides a set of built in holiday calendars in the `bdays::calendars` submodule.
+This crate provides a set of built-in holiday calendars in the `bdays::calendars` submodule.

 * `bdays::calendars::WeekendsOnly` : accounts only weekends

 * `bdays::calendars::brazil::BRSettlement` : Brazilian banking holidays

-# Usage
+## Usage

 ```rust
 extern crate bdays;